 Looking at his website would suggest he has offered online lessons in the past although it doesn’t look like he’s doing so currently.

 PGA professional Clay Ballard’s instructional channel.
 Loads of useful golf instruction on his YouTube channel for free.

 Danny has amassed half a million subscribers to his YouTube channel.
-His free videos offer a lot of value I believe for all levels of golfer.
+I believe his free videos offer a lot of value for all levels of golfers.

 At the moment DannyMaude.com gives you the option to book an in-person or online one-to-one lesson.
 Danny is working on building up a library of pre-recorded lessons but you can currently get access to his series on driving for free.

 I think Danny is one to watch going forward as he already has some of the best online golf videos.